Applesaucesomer/CobraPinger/README.md

 downloads.
 The Whisper model is cached on first use so subsequent transcriptions do not reload it.
+The audio stream is downloaded with `pytube`, converted to MP3 using `ffmpeg`, and then transcribed so Whisper receives an MP3 file.

 If the fallback fails with an error, verify `ffmpeg` is installed and that the YouTube URL is accessible.
 Errors like `HTTP Error 400` usually indicate the